ytstat/NPMC/code/README.md

 The code for running experiments on the Statlog(Landsat satellite) dataset is `sat.R`.

-The code for running experiments on the dementia dataset is `yangdata.R`.
+The code for running experiments on the dementia dataset is `dementia.R`.

 ## Code for producing the figures
 The code for producing the figures in the paper can be found in a separate folder "drawing".